VadimV1/AWS-LAB/README.md

 # AWS-LAB
-This aim of this project is to provision a complete AWS infrastructure with a RDS instance and to deploy on that infrastructure  a web application that is micro-serviced and has SSL certifictates.
+This aim of this project is to provision a complete AWS infrastructure with a RDS instance and to deploy on that infrastructure  a web application that is micro-serviced and has SSL certifictates using terraform.
 ______________________________
 # Step 1 - *Route53* + *AWS Certificate Manager*
 ## Creation of the Domain and SSL certs.